e

 This approach can be applied to RDF graphs as well.
 In the original version presented at ISWC 2016 [Ristoski and Paulheim, 2016], random walks on the RDF graph are used to create sequences of RDF nodes, which are then used as input for the word2vec algorithm.
 It has been shown that such a representation can be utilized in many application scenarios, such as using knowledge graphs as background knowledge in data mining tasks, or for building content-based recommender systems [Ristoski et al., 2019].

 The resulting vectors have similar properties as word2vec embeddings.
-In particular, similar entities are closer in the vector space than dissimilar ones, which makes those representations ideal for learning patterns about those entities.
+In particular, similar entities are closer in the vector space than dissimilar ones (see [Hubert et al., 2024]), which makes those representations ideal for learning patterns about those entities.
 In the example below, showing embeddings for DBpedia and Wikidata, countries and cities are grouped together, and European and Asian cities and countries form clusters:

 The two figures above indicate that classes (in the example: countries and cities) can be separated well in the projected vector space, indicated by the dashed lines.
-Zouaq and Martel have compared the suitability for separating classes in a knowledge graph for different knowledge graph embedding methods.
+[Zouaq and Martel, 2020] have compared the suitability for separating classes in a knowledge graph for different knowledge graph embedding methods.
 They have shown that RDF2vec is outperforming other embedding methods like TransE, TransH, TransD, ComplEx, and DistMult, in particular on smaller classes.
+On the task of entity classification, RDF2vec shows results which are competitive with more recent graph convolutional neural networks [Schlichtkrull et al., 2018].
+[Meghraoui et al., 2024] have proposed the idea to measure class separability of embedding methods as a means to evaluate the modeling quality of an ontology.

 RDF2vec has been tailored to RDF graphs by respecting the type of edges (i.e., the predicates).
 Related variants, like node2vec [Grover and Leskovec, 2016] or DeepWalk [Perozzi et al., 2014], are defined for graphs with just one type of edges.
 They create sequences of nodes, while RDF creates alternating sequences of entities and predicates.